First Presbyterian will have a virtual Vacation Bible School throughout the month of July. We’re calling it Choose Your

 Join us for faith formation for adults each Sunday, across a variety of topics…

 - Journeys – This class is currently discussing Falling Upward, by Richard Rohr.
 Most of us tend to think of the second half of life as largely about getting old, dealing with health issues, and letting go of life, but the whole thesis of this book is exactly the opposite.
 What looks like falling down can largely be experienced as “falling upward.”
 In fact, it is not a loss but somehow actually a gain, as we have all seen with elders who have come to their fullness.
 Sundays, 10 am.
-Contact Eric Wiebe, Andy Henry, or the church office for access to this virtual class.
+Contact Eric Wiebe, Andy Henry, or the church office for more information on this virtual class.

 - Lectionary – This class discusses the weekly lectionary texts, Sundays, 10 am.
 Contact David Smith or the church office for access to this virtual class.